 In July 2015, the Ohio Department of Natural Resources, or the ODNR, enacted a comprehensive set of rules to regulate the construction of well pads.
 Under these new rules, operators must submit detailed horizontal well pad site plans certified by a professional engineer for review by the ODNR Division of Oil and Gas Resources Management prior to the construction of a well pad.
 These rules will result in increased construction costs for operators.
-It is expected that the ODNR will pursue further initiatives in 2016, including additional emergency response rules.
+Furthermore, pursuant to new rules approved in August 2016, operators must immediately notify ODNR regarding certain oil or gas releases.